HoussemBouagal/Brain-Tumor-Detector/README.md

 # 🧠 Brain Tumor Detection System (Desktop AI Assistant)

-A professional desktop application that leverages deep learning to classify brain MRI images and detect tumors with high accuracy.
-Built using **TensorFlow** and **Tkinter**, the app offers an intuitive and fast experience for non-commercial use.
+A professional desktop application that uses deep learning techniques to classify brain MRI images and detect tumors with high accuracy.
+Built with TensorFlow and Tkinter, the application offers a fast and easy-to-use experience.

 > 📖 **License**: This project is licensed under the [MIT License](#-license).